 1st drug OK'd for movement disorder caused by certain meds

-U.S. regulators have approved the first drug for treating a neurological syndrome that causes uncontrollable body movements that can also interfere with speech, swallowing and breathing.
-The sometimes-disabling disorder, tardive dyskinesia, is caused by some widely used prescription medicines for psychiatric and gastrointestinal disorders.
+This photo provided by Neurocrine Biosciences, Inc. shows the label on a bottle of the drug Ingrezza.
+On Tuesday, April 11, 2017, the Food and Drug Administration approved Ingrezza, the first drug for treating a neurological syndrome that causes uncontrollable body movements that can also interfere with speech, swallowing and breathing.

 Add your comments below